How To Find Clients on LinkedIn in Under 5 Minutes for 2024

 Hi my web design company is interested in submitting a proposal for your RFP do you have any more information for me?

-You might consider skipping hours and hours of lead generation on LinkedIn each week and just receive the best, hand-picked RFPs directly in your inbox.
+I get it as an agency owner, your time is valuable.
+You might consider skipping hours and hours of lead generation on LinkedIn each week and just receive the best, hand-picked RFPs from LinkedIn and elsewhere on the web directly in your inbox.